-35th Annual Holocaust Lecture Series
+36th Annual Holocaust Lecture Series

-This year, the thirty-fifth annual Vanderbilt University Holocaust Lecture Series will examine the enduring saga of genocide.
+This year, the thirty-sixth annual Vanderbilt University Holocaust Lecture Series will examine the enduring saga of genocide.
 While we may educate ourselves in humanity’s acts of extreme violence against its own, we must also ask whether we can rise above moral indignation alone and actively harbor persecuted peoples from ethnic cleansing and genocide in our own time.

 Genocide, mass violence committed against a specific group of civilians with exterminationist intent, occurred long before Raphael Lemkin—a Polish Jew who found refuge in New York as the Holocaust was taking place in Europe—coined the term.
 And as Lemkin noted, the Jews were not the only group subject to destruction by the Third Reich and its collaborators.

-On behalf of the 2012 Vanderbilt University Holocaust Lecture Series Committee, we cordially invite you to attend all of our thought provoking programs.
+On behalf of the 2013 Vanderbilt University Holocaust Lecture Series Committee, we cordially invite you to attend all of our thought provoking programs.

 The Holocaust Lecture Series is a program if the Office of the University Chaplain and Religious Life at Vanderbilt University.